okx/okexchain-docs/building-modules/wasm-module/cosmwasmjs.md

 // This is your rpc endpoint
-// If you choice mainnet ,please use "https://exchaintmrpc.okex.org"
-// If you choice testnet ,please use "https://exchaintesttmrpc.okex.org" const rpcEndpoint = "http://localhost:26657";
+// If you choice mainnet ,please use "https://exchaintmrpc.okex.org" const rpcEndpoint = "http://localhost:26657";

 // Using mnemonic